 Prior to joining the PSU staff, Coll was the head coach for the women's soccer program at Saint Francis University in Loretto, Pa., during the 2001-03 seasons.
 Coll began his coaching career as an assistant coach for the men's program at Penn State, where he was on the staff from 1997-2000.

-A four-year starter for Penn State, Coll was a two-time all-conference selection and earned all-region honors for the Nittany Lions.
+A four-year starter for Penn State, Coll was a two-time all-Big Ten conference selection and an All-American for the Nittany Lions.
 A native of Derry, Ireland, he represented his country at the World University Games in 1993 (USA), 1995 (Japan) and in 1997 (Italy).

-Coll received a Bachelor of Science degree in exercise and sport science from Penn State in 1997, and a master's degree in education from Saint Francis in 2004.
+Coll received a Bachelor of Science degree in Exercise and Sport science from Penn State and a master's degree in Education/Leadership from Saint Francis University.
 He holds a National Soccer Coaches Association of America (NSCAA) premier diploma, advanced national and national diplomas from the NSCAA, and an Irish Football Associate "C" License.

 Coll and his wife, Katie, were married in 2010 and currently reside in Greensboro.